Looking for amazing things to do in Marrakech, Morocco? Here are 14 insanely fun things to do on your next trip.

 Inara Camp has incredible reviews and looks beautiful.
 Emeraude Luxury Camp is another glampsite that looks incredible and has excellent reviews.

 This is something we didn’t actually do when we were in Marrakech but it was highly recommended.
 The tanneries in Morocco are comprised of hundreds of large pots of dye, used to color leather.

 Be aware that these tanneries have a very strong smell.

 You can purchase some mint from a local to help cover the smell or bring along a scarf to cover your nose.

 Travel tip: Be wary of locals in the Medina offering to take you on a tannery tour.

 They will likely either take you to a friend’s shop and force you to buy things or guide you to a tannery and demand money for their services.
 It’s best to either book a tour in advance or visit the tanneries independently.

 Ben Youssef Madrasa is a former Islamic college located in Marrakech.
 The Madrasa is one of the most stunning buildings in the city and definitely a must-see.
 You’ll find intricate mosaic tiles, columns, sculptures, and stuccoes.

 The building was closed for renovations in 2018 so unfortunately I was not able to visit during my time in Marrakech.
-Ben Youssef Madrasa was scheduled to reopen sometime in 2020 so be sure to check before your trip to see if it will be open.
+Ben Youssef Madrasa reopened in April of 2022 so you should be able to visit if you are heading to Marrakech anytime soon!

 11. Drink Moroccan Mint Tea